janosh/pymatgen-2-paper/paper/main.typ

 Future considerations include performance improvements in the #pmg core submodule, as well as for submodules for interoperability with electronic structure codes.
 These improvements may require partial rewriting of code with compiled languages, or partitioning into namespace modules.
-This latter approach has already been taken with the "analysis" and "io" namespaces of pymatgen, which permit integration with external python libraries with more niche functionality.
+This latter approach has already been taken with the `analysis` and `io` namespaces of #pmg, which permit integration with external python libraries with more niche functionality.
 // Future considerations include integrating Rust components for improved performance while maintaining Python's ease of use @lunnikivi_transpiling_2020.

 = Outlook and Future Developments
-*@ Janosh & Matt*

 #pmg has evolved from a specialized tool into a cornerstone of computational materials science.
-Its growth reflects the collaborative spirit of the materials informatics community and the importance of open-source software in scientific research @ong_python_2013 @jain_computational_2016.
+Its growth reflects the collaborative spirit of the materials informatics community and the importance of open-source software in scientific research.

 While the core features of pymatgen are relatively stable, more peripheral features require constant community review beyond the stewardship of a small team of maintainers.
 Improving performance of the most essential #pmg libraries is key to its growth.
 Division of #pmg into namespaces, with separately installable #pmg`-core` and `-io` namespace modules, would greatly help this goal.
-Further rewriting of low-level, oft-used code in a compiled language could also be explored.

 At its current scope, the feature set of #pmg is beyond the expertise of any one person and would ideally require a larger team for maintenance.
 The development team will try to use its standing in the community to better assign maintenance tasks, such as code review, issue closure, and bug fixes, for more niche submodules of #pmg.